rmnldwg/lyprox/README.rst

 The data that is visualized in this interface lives in an open-source repository on its own: `lyDATA <https://github.com/rmnldwg/lydata>`_

+We have also written a paper on the dataset and the interface, which is currently under review in *Radiotherapy & Oncology*, but a preprint is available on medRxiv [7]_.

 Models
 ------

-We also work on probabilistic models [7]_, [8]_ that may predict the lymphatic spread of head & neck cancer.
+We also work on probabilistic models [8]_, [9]_ that may predict the lymphatic spread of head & neck cancer.
 The underlying code is hosted in another repository: `lymph <https://github.com/rmnldwg/lymph>`_.

 References